West Allis, Wisconsin: Arts and culture

 Candy Cane Lane runs through Oklahoma and Montana Avenues and 92nd to 96th Street.
 Residents have been creating elaborate Christmas display since 1984, bringing bumper-to-bumper traffic through the streets on December nights.
 The festive event has raised over $2.2 million for the MACC Fund.

 On June 15, 2006, the city celebrated its 100th anniversary.
 The celebration included a parade, fireworks and a family festival.

 Sports

 Pettit National Ice Center is one of only two indoor speed skating rinks in the United States.

 West Allis is also the location of the Milwaukee Mile, the world's oldest racing facility.

 Transportation

 West Allis is served by MCTS Routes 18, 28, 44U, 51, 53, 54, 56, 64, 76, and 92.

 Interstate 94 and Interstate 41/Interstate 894 also run through the city.

+Portions of the Hank Aaron State Trail run through the city near its northern border.
+Since 2021, the city has a complete streets policy, requiring new road projects to be designed to meet the needs of all users—pedestrians, cyclists, transit riders, motorists, and others—whenever possible.

+The Union Pacific Waukesha Subdivision (former Chicago & North Western) runs through West Allis.The line once extended to Lancaster on the southwest corner of Wisconsin.
+The line has since been abandoned in sections.

+The Milwaukee Electric Railway & Light Company had lines running concurrently through West Allis along the right of way of present day Interstate 894.
+They split at St. Martins Junction and went south to Burlington and west to East Troy.

 Education

 The schools in the West Allis – West Milwaukee School District: